Wi-Fi Spec: 802.11AC/Tri Band

 TP-Link stands by the C5400X with a two-year warranty and support.
 That blows away companies like Netgear, which include a one-year warranty and only 90-days of support.
 Online, the company has everything you might need to install and troubleshoot a network.
 My favorites include the setup videos, extensive FAQs and links to the iOS and Android Tether apps.

-There's a new top gaming router in town and TP-Link's Archer C5400X makes the competition eat its digital dust with excellent throughput and range along with the security of having its own antivirus software.
+There's a new entry in the best gaming routers in town and TP-Link's Archer C5400X makes the competition eat its digital dust with excellent throughput and range along with the security of having its own antivirus software.
 It's more expensive than Netgear's Nighthawk XR500 Pro Gaming Router and Linksys' WRT32X, but the C5400X is more than worth it based on its sheer speed alone.
 It deserves to be next to any serious gamer's computer because its top performance can be the difference between winning a battle and ending up drifting through space.